12 Places to Get Money Orders (Near Me) with Prices and Locations

 Related Article: Best Online Banks Like Chime

-How Much do Money Orders Cost?
+How Much Do Money Orders Cost?

 Different companies charge different amounts for a money order.
 Some charge a flat fee; others charge a percentage of the amount you want the money order for.